ft-interactive/g-xaxisdate/README.md

 #myAxis<b>.offset([Number])</b> Defines the distance the x-axis is positioned from the top of its container and also determines what style is applied to the lines.
 If a<b>.offset()</b> is set at zero then it is assumed that the long tick styling is required, see examples

 #myAxis<b>.interval([String])</b> Defines the tick interval on the axis (see examples).
 By default this is set to "lustrum" meaning every five years.
 It can be set to:
- * "centuary" -- every one hundred years
+ * "century" -- every one hundred years
  * "jubilee" -- every fifty years
  * "decade" -- every ten years
  * "lustrum" -- every five years